kkpan11/pokestats/README.md

 ## Aknowledgements

-Thanks to [PokéApi](https://pokeapi.co) for the data and images (without it, this project would not be possible), [Naramsim](https://github.com/Naramsim) for the images [service worker](https://github.com/PokeAPI/pokeapi-js-wrapper#caching-images) and [duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the great SVG Type Icons.
+[PokéApi](https://pokeapi.co) for the data and images (without it, this project would not be possible), [duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the great SVG Type Icons, [Gabb-c](https://github.com/Gabb-c/pokenode-ts) for the NodeJS wrapper with Typescript support, [msikma](https://github.com/msikma/pokesprite) for all the item sprites, [HybridShivam](https://github.com/HybridShivam/Pokemon) for the compressed images for each Pokemon and their varieties

 ## License